 Students continue to achieve well at the College.
-Achievement rates have returned to above pre-Covid levels.
-During 2019-20 and 2020-21 students were awarded centre-assessed grades and teacher-assessed grades respectively.
-In 2021-22, assessment returned to normal with external examinations for vocational and academic courses.
-Students continue to progress to positive destinations on completion of their course with 94.1% of FE students moving into sustainable employment, further or higher education.
+Achievement rates are good for further and higher education students.
+Students continue to progress to positive destinations on completion of their course with 96.4% of FE students moving into sustainable employment, further or higher education.